-PROGRAM APPLICATION DEADLINE Program Start Date: Fall Semester Application Deadline Current High School Students and Applicants Previously or Currently Enrolled in College Applying for Admission April 1 All documentation is required by the application deadline, including but not limited to transcripts, HESI score, CLEP scores and SUNY Ulster Admission requirements, if applicable.
+- Program Start Date: Fall Semester Application Deadline Current High School Students and Applicants Previously or Currently Enrolled in College Applying for Admission April 1 All documentation is required by the application deadline, including but not limited to transcripts, HESI score, CLEP scores and SUNY Ulster Admission requirements, if applicable.
+Out of county residence may apply.